Southern Yakutia (Sakha)

 look into the situation of a fish processing plant that is likely to wind down

-protein from our fishes.
+protein from our fish.
 He is still a committed union-nationalist, Comrade

 Boris.
 And he is committed to the Russian Far East.”